-This blog article summarises the main points from a #linkedinlive with the #virtualspacehero research team (Evelyn Stele, Katja Keischnigg, Hannah Tappeiner, Nina Wagner and Monika Ivanovic) and Barbara Covarrubias Venegas (Founder #virtualspacehero) on how to self-organise, self-motivate, and structure oneself when learning in the virtual space.
+This blog article summarises the main points from a #linkedinlive with the #virtualspacehero research team (Evelyn Stele, Katja Keischnigg, Hannah Tappeiner, Nina Wagner and Monika Ivanovic) and Barbara Covarrubias Venegas (Founder #virtualspacehero) on how to self-organise, self-motivate, and structure oneself for a better virtual learning experience.

 Generally, self-directed learning can be described as the ability to learn completely independently and by oneself.
 This entails developing the skills needed to: